jtmkrueger/vim-c-cr/README.md

   <your cursor here>
 )
 ```
-Compatible with pathogen and vundle.
+Compatible with pathogen, plug and vundle.

 DISCLAIMER
 ----------